Are you looking for a new way to spice up your deadlift routine? Look no further than the landmine deadlift.

 - Inhale on the way up, exhale when lowering the barbell

-- Do not flex the neck, keep your gaze neutral.
+- Do not flex the neck; keep your gaze neutral.

-- Warm up before doing landmine deadlift.
+- Warm up before doing a landmine deadlift.

 - Keep movements controlled by avoiding them.